aws-samples/aws-secretsmgr-workshop/docs/RDSFargate/RDS.md

     Take a look at the lines below.

+        (Note: This code fragment is for illustration and not intended for copying.)

         getsecretvalue() {
           aws secretsmanager get-secret-value --secret-id $1 | \
             jq .SecretString | \